What to do and see in Budapest in March ?

 In the evening departing at 19:45, you can enjoy a two and a half hour cruise on the Danube accompanied by a four-course dinner and the musical performance of local Hungarian artists (November to February with advanced departure at 19:00).

-The Széchenyi Baths host the Sparty parties on Saturday evenings, (March 7,14,21 and 28th) in their outdoor baths.
-In this impressive setting you will experience animations, dancers, 3D projections and DJs live sets for a unique winter evening !
-Information and tickets are on the site, Spartybooking.
-Video of the Sparty event:
+The Széchenyi Baths host the Sparty parties on Saturday evenings in their outdoor baths.
+In this impressive setting you will experience animations, dancers, 3D projections and DJs live sets for a unique party !

 The Széchenyi baths can be reached by public transport via the Metro M1 – Széchenyi fürdő station – and the trolley bus 72 – Széchenyi fürdő station.